skalarproduktraum/phd-thesis/chapters/apr-rendering.md

 	\caption{Volume rendering of the APR.\label{alg:VolumeRenderingAPR} See text for a detailed explanation of the steps.}
 \end{algorithm}

 Our approach bears similarity to the algorithm proposed in [@knoll2019], where radial basis functions are used as a basic primitive to emulate rasterisation-based billboard splatting via raytracing.
 Compared to [@knoll2019], we however do not need to build an acceleration data structure, as the APR already provides a decomposition of space from which the particles can efficiently be accessed.
 See Figure \ref{fig:aprDecomposition} for an example how the APR decomposes space into cells in an example dataset.
-Using this decomposition the dataset can be traversed efficiently for raycasting.
-The particles in the APR then also have a naturally-defined bounding box, and can be interpolated using Gaussians/Radial Basis Functions, or a piecewice constant function.
+Using this decomposition, the dataset can be traversed efficiently for raycasting.
+The particles in the APR then also have a naturally-defined bounding box, and can be interpolated using Gaussians/Radial Basis Functions, or a piecewice constant function (or for that matter, any custom interpolation method).
 For calculating the intersection of a particle $i$ at position $\vec{p}_i$ with radius $r_i$ with a ray of normalised direction $\vec{d}$ and origin $\vec{o}$, the hit point $\vec{h}$ is given as

 \begin{align}
     \vec{h} & = \vec{o} + \left|\vec{p}_i - \vec{o}\right| \cdot \vec{d}.